McShelby/hugo-theme-relearn/exampleSite/content/configuration/branding/colors/_index.en.md

 The Relearn theme offers color variants to change your site's appearance.
 Each color variant contains of a CSS file and optional settings in your `hugo.toml`.

-You can use the pre-made variants, [customize them](#modifying-variants), or create your own.
+You can use the [shipped variants](#shipped-variants), [customize them](#modifying-variants), or create your own.
 The [interactive variant generator](configuration/branding/generator) can help you with this.

 Once set up in `hugo.toml`, you can switch variants using the selector at the bottom of the menu.

+## Shipped Variants

+The theme ships with the following set of variants

+- Relearn
+  - Light: the classic Relearn default, coming with signature green, dark sidebar and light content area
+  - Dark: dark variant of Light, coming with signature green, dark sidebar and dark content area
+  - Bright: alternative of Light, coming with signature green, green sidebar and light content area
+- Zen
+  - Light: a more relaxed white/grey variant, coming with blue accents, light sidebar and light content area
+  - Dark: dark variant of Light, coming with blue accents, dark sidebar and dark content area
+- Experimental
+  - Neon: a variant that glows in the dark, gradient sidebar and dark content area
+- Retro
+  - Learn: the default of the old Learn theme, coming with signature light purple, dark sidebar and light content area
+  - Blue: a blue variant of the old Learn theme, coming tinted in blue, dark sidebar and light content area
+  - Green: a green variant of the old Learn theme, coming tinted in green, dark sidebar and light content area
+  - Red: a red variant of the old Learn theme, coming tinted in red, dark sidebar and light content area

 ## Changing the Variant